 The next line, which depicts how the speaker was

-wrong in their evolutionary path - it is humankind, not the shark which is the aberration, the
+wrong in their evolutionary path - it is humankind, not the shark who is the aberration, the